Winburndale Dam

-Winburndale Dam is a concrete gravity dam on the Winburndale Rivulet in New South Wales.
-Its height is 22 metres (72 ft) and holds back 1,700 megalitres of water.
-The dam is situated within the Winburndale Nature Reserve, 19 km East of Bathurst, New South Wales.
-There is no public access to the dam.
+The Winburndale Dam is a concrete gravity and earth-filled embankment dam across the Winburndale Rivulet, located in the central west of New South Wales, Australia.
+The dam is situated within the Winburndale Nature Reserve, 19 km east of Bathurst, New South Wales; and public access to the dam is prohibited.

-It is used to supply raw water to Bathurst for the watering of parks and industrial use.
+The dam is 22 m high and 233 m long.
+The resultant 1700 ML reservoir draws from an 88 km2 catchment area.
+The reservoir was a source for the supply of raw water to Bathurst for the watering of parks and industrial use.

 History

-After extensive and lengthy investigations of possible dam locations, construction of the Winburndale dam began in 1931.
+After extensive and lengthy investigations of possible dam locations, construction of the Winburndale Dam began in 1931.
 It was constructed using Unemployment Relief funds during the Great Depression.
-As part of the construction of Winburndale dam, a 21 km gravity fed wood stave pipeline was built from the dam to Bathurst.
+As part of the construction of Winburndale Dam, a 21 km gravity-fed wood stave pipeline was built from the dam to Bathurst.